NicholasFarrow/nicholasfarrow.github.io/_posts/2019-06-06-Printing-A-Star-Wars-MODT-in-Terminal-With-Bash.md

 $ telnet towel.blinkenlights.nl
 ~~~

-We would like to write a bash script which on the first execution saves each frame of the animation to a file, and upon subsequent excecutions we want it to print a random frame to the console.
+We would like to write a bash script which on the first execution saves each frame of the animation to a file, and upon subsequent excecutions, print a random frame to the terminal.

 First we need to download each frame of the ASCII Star Wars animation.
 Each frame is separated by the character sequence `^[[H`.